kepstein/BareBonesCodeDeploy/README.md

-# BareBonesCodeDeploy
+# Bare Bones CodeDeploy Demo
-A barebones repo to demonstrate AWS CodeDeploy
+The purpose of this repository is to demonstrate [AWS CodeDeploy](https://aws.amazon.com/codedeploy/).